SKuipers/gibbon-docs/introduction/guide-to-open-source.md

 Yes!
 Open source is free.
 But, it’s not _just_ free as in cost.

-In the English language, free can mean both giving something away “for free” (gratis) and providing something “with little or no restriction” (libre) ([“Gratis versus libre,” n.d.](https://en.wikipedia.org/wiki/Gratis_versus_libre)).
+In the English language, free can mean both giving something away “for free” (gratis) and providing something “with little or no restriction” (libre) ([“Gratis versus libre”](https://en.wikipedia.org/wiki/Gratis_versus_libre)).
 Free and Open Source Software (FOSS) is both free from a cost perspective, as well as open to amendment and culturally open.

 ::: warning Note
 It’s important to note that open source refers to the software itself.
 Many platforms like Gibbon are web-based applications that require a web server to run. <u>Servers unfortunately are not free</u>.
 Schools will need to use an in-house server or find a service online that offers web hosting.
 Luckily, Gibbon itself runs on open source software like PHP and MySQL, which makes it easier for schools to find affordable hosting solutions.
 :::

-Along with “for free” (gratis) and "freedom" (libre), a third way to think of open source is **free as in a free puppy**.
+Along with “for free” (gratis) and "freedom" (libre), a third way to think of open source is **free as in "a free puppy"**.
 Someone who adopts a puppy for free will still need to house and care for the puppy.
-In the same way, while Gibbon is free open source software, you'll still need to host it on a server and administrate it.
+In the same way, while Gibbon is free open source software, you'll still need to host it on a server and administrate it yourself.

 ### Is open source viable?

 It’s not uncommon to perceive open source as lower quality or having a shorter longevity than proprietary software.
 However, this perception stems from one of open source’s greatest strengths: its diversity.
 Open source includes everything from hobbyist projects, made over a weekend, to [international foundations](https://www.linuxfoundation.org/) that maintain the backbone of the internet.
 Open source is more prevalent than many people realize.
-For a broad perspective, check out the Wired article “[In a World Without Open Source.](https://www.wired.com/insights/2013/07/in-a-world-without-open-source/)”
+For example, open source software accounts for 86% of web servers worldwide, and open source software contributes over $1 trillion in savings for all technology consumers annually ([Open Source software statistics](https://wifitalents.com/statistic/open-source-software/)).

-It’s important to remain critical in your approach to any software platform—proprietary or open source.
+It’s important to remain critical in your approach to <u>any</u> software platform—proprietary or open source.
 It pays to do your research and look into the history of the platform you’ll be investing your time in.
-For some ideas, check out the [evaluation criteria](https://www.notion.so/Guide-to-Going-Open-0caf88a0a4b2441b8dc27a07ae2d4c68) in the section below.
+For some ideas, check out the [evaluation criteria](/introduction/guide-to-open-source#evaluate-the-platform) in the section below.

 > If an open source project only has a couple core developers, you might ask: “What happens if something happens to you?”